3.30.23

 Case example: Take two identical software businesses.
 One is an 80% gross margin business that operates at 40% profit margins at scale.
 Holding all other factors constant, that same business with 60% gross margins will have only 20% profit margins.
 The difference between 80% gross margin and 60% gross margin cuts the value of the business by at least 50%.

-1. Negotiate with hosting providers to take advantage of reserved instances, pre-purchasing programs, and multi-year contracts to reduce cloud spend.
+1. Negotiate with hosting providers for reserved instances, pre-purchasing, and multi-year contracts to reduce cloud spend.

-3. Improve code to unlock performance and cost improvements.
-Review your code base to understand the most ‘expensive’ components (in terms of consumption of compute, network, or storage) in the architecture and review potential optimizations.
-Explore refactoring the code, changing the database architecture, and using different instance types to drive performance through strategic caching and cost gains such as limiting data transfer fees, especially if you’re in a multi-cloud environment.
+3. Review and improve code to optimize performance and architecture to reduce compute, network, and storage costs.
+Explore refactoring the code, changing the database architecture, and using different types to drive performance through strategic caching and cost gains, such as limiting data transfer fees, especially if you’re in a multi-cloud environment.

 Implementation

-3. Shift implementation work to third parties so you don’t have to worry about losing money on implementation work.
-Customers can contract directly with service providers and you avoid losses on implementation work.
-This approach has the added benefit of scalability since you don’t have to worry about growing your services team.
+3. Shift implementation work to third parties to avoid losses and scale services efficiently.
+Customers can contract directly with service providers, and you won’t have to worry about growing your service team.

-1. Benchmark your ARR per CSM by leveraging these benchmarks by Gainsight.
-If you are off the mark, consider reducing your CSM headcount or freezing CSM headcount to “grow into” the appropriate benchmark.
+1. Benchmark your ARR per CSM by leveraging these benchmarks from Gainsight.
+Consider reducing or freezing your CSM headcount to “grow into” the appropriate benchmark.

 The median amount of ARR that an Enterprise CSM manages is $2 million to $5 million.

-1. Reduce the burden on customer support resources by creating a) self-serve motions, b) online documentation, c) customer forums, and d) in-app tooltips for lighter touch customers to self-onboard.
-(Here is a case example from Netlify on how to embed such self-serve levers into product architecture.)
+1. Reduce customer support burden by creating self-serve resources, paperless documentation, customer forums, and in-app tooltips.
+See how Netlify embedded such self-serve levers into product architecture.

-2. Explore customer support automation using platforms like Ada to automate support using AI or leverage recommendation engines to increase support rep productivity.
+2. Automate customer support using AI tools like Ada or recommendation engines to boost productivity.

-3. Monitor support agent activity and utilization to make sure you are efficiently staffed.
-The goal is to find a balance between responsiveness and profitability.
+3. Monitor support agent activity and utilization to ensure efficient staffing.
+The goal is a balance between responsiveness and profitability.

-4. Explore a premium support subscription to help subsidize your customer support staffing.
-For example, consider “Standard Support” for normal business hours (M-F, 8am-5pm), and “Premium” for 24/7 Support.
+4. Offer premium support subscriptions to subsidize support staffing costs.
+For example, “Standard Support” for normal business hours and “Premium” for 24/7 support.

 II.
 Sales & Marketing